-I’m a single parent – my son is 18 and my daughter is 14 – so most of the traveling I’ve done has been with them.
+I’m a single parent – my son is 18 and my daughter is 14 – so most of the travelling I’ve done has been with them.
 When they were little, I’d take them on holidays to Spain and other places in Europe.
-That type of vacation isn’t very me but, on my own, I liked to stick to places that were similar to home.
+That type of trip isn’t very me but, on my own, I liked to stick to places that were similar to home.
 I picked areas where I felt safe on my own with two little ones and where I wouldn’t be too far out of my comfort zone.

 But travel is actually a huge passion for me.
 I love anything culturally different and have a deep need to explore the world to see how other people live.
 I want to see beyond my own bubble.

 I really wanted to go on an adventure

 I really wanted to go on an adventure and just be Vikki – not a mum.
 I didn’t want to decide where we went for breakfast or dinner, or what we were going to do each day.
 I liked the idea of being spoiled.
 I also wanted to meet like-minded people my own age.
 So, I booked myself onto Flash Pack’s Vietnam trip in September, 2022.

 I was quite nervous.
 My concern was not gelling with the group and feeling stuck.
 A Whatsapp chat was set up and after an hour of initial quiet, I thought: ‘Right, I’m going in’.

 I like to move around and connect with everyone

 I shared with the group why I was excited, that I’d packed and unpacked.
 As soon as that happened, everyone started talking.
 It made it more exciting building a rapport beforehand.
 After that, I felt like I was going to get on well with them all.